 The bright yellow colored plant, which was named after the biblical John the Baptist, becomes deep red when infused into oil and has numerous skin benefits.

-If you want to alleviate skin conditions such as eczema, sunburns, wounds, sour muscles or burns, St. John's wort is worth a try.
+If you want to alleviate skin conditions such as eczema, sunburns, wounds, sore muscles or burns, St. John's wort is worth a try.

 What is it made of?